emavferrero/Famaf-practicos/README.md

 # Famaf-practicos
 Repo for homeworks @FAMAF
-This repo was made for the homeworks of the Data Science Bachelour @Famaf
+This repo was made for the homeworks of the Data Science Bachelour @Famav

-Laboratorio 1

-Laboratorio 2